A Spectral Analysis of Dot-product Kernels: Statistical Bounds for RLS with Dot-Product Kernels

 Therefore we obtain that:

-And thanks to the eq. (\ref{eq:g^-1}), we obtain that:
+And thanks to the Eq. (\ref{eq:g^-1}), we obtain that:

 \end{proof} Let us now prove the theorem.
-Thanks to Proposition \ref{prop:df-super-exp}, we have an explicit control of $\text{df}(\lambda)$, which allows us to derive a analogue proof of Theorem \ref{thm:upper-rate}.
+Thanks to Proposition \ref{prop:df-super-exp}, we have an explicit control of $\text{df}(\lambda)$, which allows us to derive a proof analogous to the one of Theorem \ref{thm:upper-rate}.
 Indeed there exists a constant $Q>0$ such that for any $\lambda>0$ we have:

-The only changes that we have to take care about is the changes due to the new formulation of the the $\text{df}(\lambda)$, that is to say, $N_{\lambda,\tau}$ and the RHS term of the inequality in eq.\ref{eq:main-upper-inequality}.
+The only changes required are the ones related to the new formulation of the the $\text{df}(\lambda)$, that is to say, $N_{\lambda,\tau}$ and the RHS term of the inequality in Eq.\ref{eq:main-upper-inequality}.
 Indeed in that case by the exact same arguments of the proof of Lemma \ref{lem:control-const}, we have for $\tau\geq 1$ and $\lambda>0$: